Ghana - Country Commercial Guide

 Ghanaians tend to be somewhat traditional in both personal and business relationships.
 Exchange of greetings and pleasantries along with handshakes (or arm bumps in the Covid era) are obligatory aspects of business dealings in Ghana.
 If meeting a group of people and shaking hands, the usual convention is to greet people on your right first and then work left (counterclockwise) through the group.

-If visiting Ghana for the first time, be prepared for a different cultural understanding of time.
+If visiting Ghana for the first time, companies should be prepared for a different cultural understanding of time.
 Meetings often start late and last for a longer time than a similar meeting would in the United States.
 For this reason, flexibility should be built into meeting schedules.
 Ghanaians find it polite to spend at least the first few minutes of the meeting exchanging pleasantries – it can be off-putting to many Ghanaians to plunge straight into a business conversation without some social pleasantries first.
+Conferences and major meetings may also start with a call to prayer or a blessing of the meeting.

 Business dress in Ghana is usually formal.
 Most Ghanaian businesspeople wear business suits/dresses during working hours.
 Traditional Ghanaian attire is often worn after work for social functions and some Ghanaian businesspeople wear traditional clothing during the business day – particularly on Fridays.
 Lightweight clothing (whether business or leisure) is appropriate year-round in Ghana because of the very warm climate and high humidity.